kourbou/how-to-hyperv-arch/README.md

 # Installing an Arch Linux virtual machine on Hyper-V

 ## 1. Enabling Windows Hyper-V and OpenSSH Client features

-To enable Hyper-V, got through the following steps:
+Note that Hyper-V is not available on the Windows 10 Home edition, and requires Windows 10 Pro or equivalent.

+### Enabling Hyper-V
 - Open "Programs and Features" in the Control Panel (`appwiz.cpl`).
 - Select "Turn Windows features on or off" in the sidebar and check "Hyper-V" in the dropdown, then press OK.

-To enable the built-in SSH client in Windows 10, use these steps:
+### Enabling the built-in SSH client in Windows 10
 - Open the Windows 10 settings app, and select the "Apps" panel.
-Under the "Apps & features" tab, press "Optional features."
+- Under the "Apps & features" tab, press "Optional features."
 - Click on "Add a feature", then check "OpenSSH Client" and press "Install."

 In order to finish activating the features you must reboot Windows.